karanvirsandhawalia/HTTP-Distributed-Microservices/README.md

 ### Profiling

-See `Profiling and Architecture.pdf` for detailed throughput analysis and bottleneck identification.
+See `Profiling and Architecture.pdf` for detailed throughput and architecture analysis.

 ## Dependencies